Why should I get involved?

 Remember to sell yourself and your ideas in this bio! this will make up part of your online manifesto

-- If you woud like to, send us a JPEG Photo no larger than 1MB in size.
-(So people know who you are and to support your bio/manifesto) to SU.StudentGroups@uwl.ac.uk after you have filled in the google form.
+- If you woud like to, send us a JPEG Photo no larger than 10MB in size.
+(So people know who you are and to support your bio/manifesto) Please add this in the form.